Gleaner interview with President John McVay

 In response to the hurt and anger felt by many in our campus communities and beyond, Walla Walla University has scheduled listening sessions to facilitate sharing of concerns about the incident, which will take place as soon as our students return from spring break on Monday, April 2.
 Additional campus resources, including counseling and spiritual support, are available.
 The Donald Blake Center for the Study of Race, Ethnicity, and Culture is also considering opportunities to engage and support students in conversation, and the university is planning other opportunities to educate and remind our campus community about our values and the impact of how we treat one another.

 The Walla Walla University administration recognizes the imbalance of diversity on our campuses and for many years has worked carefully to promote diversity and inclusion.
-Our efforts have been facilitated through the WWU Office of Diversity, the assistant to the president for diversity, a Diversity Council, committees to promote events and activities related to diversity, employee and student clubs that celebrate diverse backgrounds, the Donald Blake Center, the Center for Educational Equity and Diversity, the Associated Students of Walla Walla University Inclusive Committee, and ministries to provide diverse worship experiences.
+Our efforts have been facilitated through the WWU Office of Diversity and Inclusion, the assistant to the president for diversity, a Diversity Council, committees to promote events and activities related to diversity, employee and student clubs that celebrate diverse backgrounds, the Donald Blake Center, the Center for Educational Equity and Diversity, the Associated Students of Walla Walla University Inclusive Committee, and ministries to provide diverse worship experiences.

 We recognize that this recent incident has the potential to undo our diligent work to promote diversity and inclusion, and we are determined to not let that happen.

 Just before our spring break, Walla Walla University administrators became aware of an anti-black, racist social media post involving six students on our College Place campus, and we are actively investigating this incident.
 As soon as we became aware of the post a special task force was formed and met with five of the students involved, and the administration alerted our campus family to the investigation.
-Our Office of Diversity and Student Life Office are working closely together throughout this process, which is still ongoing.
+Our Office of Diversity and Inclusion and Student Life Office are working closely together throughout this process, which is still ongoing.

 Demeaning others is reprehensible, and this social media post is unacceptable behavior.
 We at Walla Walla University are thoroughly committed to uncovering the motivations for such behavior and disciplining the involved students accordingly.